livioribeiro/selva/docs/middleware/overview.md

     ```yaml
     middleware:
-      - application.middleware.TimingMiddleware
+      - application.middleware.timing_middleware
     ```

 ## Middleware dependencies

-Middleware instances are created using the same machinery as services, and therefore can have services of their own.
-Our `TimingMiddleware`, for instance, could persist the timings using a service instead of printing to the console:
+Middleware functions are called using the same machinery as handlers, and therefore can have services injected.
+Our `timing_middleware`, for instance, could persist the timings using a service instead of printing to the console:

 === "application/service.py"